 - reasonable incidental expenses incurred by or on behalf of volunteers.

-Candidates must disclose their financial activities to Elections Alberta by filing a campaign period return within four months after Election Day.
-The campaign period return includes:
+Registered candidates must disclose their financial activities, including filing nil reports (no financial activity) if applicable, to Elections Alberta by filing a campaign period return within four months after Election Day.
+Automatic late filing fees apply for failure to file the financial return on time.

 Click here for more information on filing deadlines.